JoSQUANTUM/pygrnd/README.md

 # pygrnd
 is a libary of various quantum algorithms written by the Team JoS QUANTUM GmbH to support the development of Applications for quantum computing in Finance, Insurance and Energy.
+Let's you build quantum models and prototypes and usage of our quantum algorithms.

 ## Setup